manastalukdar/manastalukdar.github.io/website/components/home-page/highlights.md

 - Worked throughout the stack, from using front-end frameworks to develop modern web apps to back-end development including storage, access layers, API and middleware SDK.
 Focus and interest primarily in the back-end, specifically in distributed systems and cloud computing.

-- Extensive experience in working very closely with customers for driving product adoption across multiple releases.
+- Extensive experience in working very closely with customers to drive product adoption across multiple releases.

 - Sharp focus on operational excellence to ensure customer success and satisfy SLA requirements.